 Many businesses start out using Google Maps route planner app to plan their delivery routes.
-Google Maps is a fantastic and user-friendly tool that helps us get from point A to point B. Looking for a destination is easy and the app is quick to re-route as needed, based on real-time data, like traffic or accidents.
-However, is Google Maps suitable as a route planner app for your business?
+Google Maps is a fantastic and user-friendly app that helps you get from point A to point B. Looking for a destination is easy and the app is quick to re-route as needed, based on real-time data, like traffic or accidents.
+However, is Google Maps suitable as a route planner app for multi your business?

 Almost every business we talk to that has a small number of drivers start off with Google Maps.
-This makes total sense because when you only have a handful of deliveries (e.g. 10 or 15 a day), it’s fairly easy to use Google Maps Route Planner to make multiple stops.
+This makes total sense because when you only have a handful of deliveries (e.g. 10 or 15 a day), it’s fairly easy to use Google Maps to route and plot on the map multiple stops.
 But what happens when the business is growing and you start having many stops?
 In this post, you will learn how to use Google Maps to plan your delivery routes.
-And when it’s time to switch to route optimization software.
+And when it’s time to switch to a route optimization software.

 Can Google Maps be used as a route planner app?

 To some extent, yes, you can use Google Maps as your own route planner app with minimal headaches.
 If you have a small business and want to use Google Maps app to plan your routes, there are several things to keep in mind:

 - Google Maps limits how many stops you can add to your route

 - Google Maps limits the number of drivers you can plan the route for